Updated August 10, 2023

 =VLOOKUP(lookup_value, ‘[workbook name] sheet name’ !table_array, col_index_num, FALSE)

-If anything is missing or any part of the formula is missing, VLOOKUP formula won’t work and it will return the #VALUE error in the result.
+If anything is missing or any part of the formula is missing, the VLOOKUP formula won’t work, and it will return the #VALUE error in the result.

 This problem occurs when you have accidentally misspelled the function’s name or argument.

 Let’s again take the product table details.
-We need to find out the number of units sold in reference to the product.
+We need to find out the number of units sold for the product.

 As we can see that we have misspelled the spelling of FALSE.
 We type “fa” in place of false.
 It will return the #NAME error as a result.